BASF South Africa Trust Bursary 2024 – 2025

 BASF South Africa Trust Bursary | German chemical company, BASF SE, was founded in 1865 and is currently the biggest chemical producer in the world.
 The BASF Group is located in 80 countries across the world, including throughout Europe, North and South America, Australia, Asia and Africa.
 The Group has been active in Africa for 90 years and has over 1000 employees on the African continent.

-The companies key industries include agriculture, health care, construction, automotive, textiles and plastics sectors.
+The company’s key industries include agriculture, health care, construction, automotive, textiles and plastics sectors.

-The BASF South Africa Trust is inviting Black female students, to apply for bursary funding for the 2022 academic year.
-Bursaries will be available for studies within these fields:
+The BASF South Africa Trust is inviting students to apply for their bursary programme, for the 2023 academic year..

 The aim of the bursary is to support the advancement of women in science, within the country therefore Black females with strong academic records and financially disadvantaged backgrounds, are encouraged to apply.

-Shortlisted candidates will be contacted after 2021 final results are received (which are due by 4 January 2022).
+Shortlisted candidates will be contacted after the 2022 final results are received (which are due by 4 January 2023).
 If you do not receive any feedback, please regard your application as unsuccessful.

 ELIGIBILITY REQUIREMENTS FOR THE BASF BURSARY